Kong/terraform-provider-konnect/docs/resources/event_gateway_virtual_cluster.md

 * ignore - do not do anything.
 It does not cause knep_namespace_topic_conflict metric to be set to 1. possible known values include one of ["warn", "ignore"]; Default: "warn"
 - `glob` (String) Expose any backend topic that matches this glob pattern (e.g., `operations_data_*`).
 Not Null

+<a id="nestedatt--topic_aliases"></a>
+### Nested Schema for `topic_aliases`

+Required:

+- `alias` (String) The client-visible topic name.
+- `topic` (String) The namespace-visible topic name this alias resolves to.

+Optional:

+- `conflict` (String) How to handle conflicts where an alias shadows a physical topic.
+* warn - activate the alias but log a warning and set the conflict metric to 1.
+* ignore - activate the alias silently. possible known values include one of ["warn", "ignore"]; Default: "warn"
+- `match` (String) CEL expression evaluated against the connection's auth context.
+If omitted or empty, the alias is active for all connections.
+Default: ""

 ## Import